prabhu4444/Vizmo_Backend_Task/README.md

 ##Environment Variables
 The .env file contains the following environment variable:
 ```
-mongoDBURL: URL for connecting to the MongoDB Atlas database.
+MONGODB_URI: Your URL for connecting to the MongoDB Atlas database.
 ```
 ## Installation
 - Clone the repository.